C programming language

 Here are the functions that are used to allocate or free the memory at run time:

-While in Dynamic Memory Allocation, memory allocates at run time, if you use malloc(), calloc() functions to declare memory, memory allocation is known as DMA.
+While in Dynamic Memory Allocation, memory allocates at run time. malloc(), calloc() and realloc() functions are used to declare memory dynamically.
 Dynamic Memory Allocation is done in heap segment.

 Here, malloc() allocates the memory for 10 integers and returns the address, which is getting store in ptr.